Naval Systems

 Type 052C / Luyang II-class destroyer

-The Type 052C, also known as the Luyang II-class destroyer, is a Chinese People's Liberation Army Navy guided-missile destroyer class built around long-range area air defense.
-Sources describe it as the PLAN's first warship class to combine fixed AESA radar with vertically launched HHQ-9 missiles, plus YJ-62 anti-ship missiles and a shipborne helicopter facility.
+The Type 052C, also known as the Luyang II-class destroyer, is a Chinese People's Liberation Army Navy guided-missile destroyer class built around area air defense and long-range maritime presence.
+Public sources describe it as the PLAN's first class to combine a fixed AESA radar, vertically launched HHQ-9 missiles, YJ-62 anti-ship missiles, and a helicopter facility; direct conflict coverage now includes Gulf of Aden escort deployments, a 2018 South China Sea FONOP encounter, and August 2022 Taiwan Strait crisis exercises.

 Class Profile